aredmondd/perfect-kana/README.md

 # perfect-kana

-perfect kana is a kana learning/practicing web app designed, built, and published in 1 week.
+perfect kana is a kana learning/practicing web app designed, built, and published in 1 week. check out the live version [here](www.perfect-kana.com)

 ## Why is perfect kana?
 perfect kana aims to make learning kana easy, fun, and most importantly - customizable.
 With 3 modes, 6 mutations, and over 40 themes, perfect kana offers THE most customizable way to learn kana.